The Best Audio Bitrate for Your Streaming: How to Choose

 Key Takeaways

-• Audio bitrate is the most important part of deciding the quality and performance of your stream.
+• The audio bitrate is the most important factor in determining the quality and performance of your stream.

 • Higher bitrates equate to better quality but use more bandwidth, resulting in buffering on slower connections.